 Over the next 35 years Goodwill Industries – Big Bend grew significantly.
 A Halfway House for men was established on July 1, 1972, providing temporary supervised living for Personal Work Adjustment Training clients.
 In 1981, Goodwill Industries – Big Bend began the Gulf Coast Division, a branch operation, with a store in Panama City, and in 1989, opened their first apartment complex for people with disabilities.

 By the turn of the century, Goodwill Industries – Big Bend had retail outlets throughout the Big Bend area.
 The first computer training class began at the Mabry Street facility in March 2001 and Career Training Centers were added to many stores.

-Now with 26 Retail Stores, 14 Attended Donation Centers, 9 Career Training Centers, 13 Residential Communities, and an Automotive Resale Lot, Goodwill Industries – Big Bend, Inc. continues to grow and offer more services to people with disabilities and other barriers to employment.
+Now with 25 Retail Stores, 14 Attended Donation Centers, 9 Career Training Centers, and 13 Residential Communities Goodwill Industries – Big Bend, Inc. continues to grow and offer more services to people with disabilities and other barriers to employment.